dotnet/docs/docs/architecture/dapr-for-net-developers/ch5-state-management.md

 title: The Dapr state management building block
 description: A description of the state management building-block, its features, benefits, and how to apply it.
 author: sanderm
-ms.date: 01/24/2021
+ms.date: 01/25/2021
 ms.reviewer: robvet
 ---

 # The Dapr state management building block

 Distributed applications are composed of independent services.
 While each service should be stateless, some services must track state to complete business operations.
 Consider a shopping basket service for an eCommerce site.
 If the service can't track state, the customer could loose the shopping basket content by leaving the website, resulting in a lost sale and an unhappy customer experience.
 For these scenarios, state needs to be persisted to a distributed state store.
-The [Dapr State Management building block](https://docs.dapr.io/developing-applications/building-blocks/state-management/) simplifies state tracking and offers advanced features across various data stores.
+The [Dapr state management building block](https://docs.dapr.io/developing-applications/building-blocks/state-management/) simplifies state tracking and offers advanced features across various data stores.

 > [!NOTE]
 > By storing the state in an **external** data store, a service is considered **stateless**. **Statefull** services typically store state locally on a single server either in memory or on disk.
 Stateless services are favored over stateful services.
 They don't require requests from a specific user to be handled by the same service instance.
 As a result, stateless services can scale horizontally as the request volume increases.